Overview of the IKO Limited Warranty

 Some key points in most manufacturers’ written limited warranties that the homeowner should be aware of are:

-Duration – Although this is clearly stated for a certain number of years (25, 30, etc.), or a limited lifetime material warranty in the case of products such as the IKO Crowne Slate, Cambridge AR, Royal Estate, Grandeur SBS and Armourshake shingle, it is important to observe how claims are determined late in the warranty period.
+Duration – Although this is clearly stated for a certain number of years (25, 30, etc.), or a limited lifetime material warranty in the case of products such as the IKO Crowne Slate, Dynasty with Armourzone, Cambridge, Cambridge IR, Royal Estate and Armourshake shingle, it is important to observe how claims are determined late in the warranty period.
 Usually, there is a period of full coverage, which includes labor for re-installation (often called the “Protection Period”).
 This is followed by replacement coverage for the cost of the shingles only, which is usually governed by one or more prorating factors based upon how long the shingles have been installed, and the number of years remaining on the limited material warranty.

 Protection Period – For a specific number of years at the beginning of the warranty period, if defects are found in the shingles resulting in leaks as a result of the manufacturing process, and the homeowner is within the allotted Protection Period, the manufacturer will replace the roofing material (shingles) and pay reasonable labor costs, exclusive of tear-offs.
 After the Protection Period, the liability of the manufacturer is generally limited to providing a prorated cost of the original shingles.